D-Garment: Physically Grounded Latent Diffusion for Dynamic Garment Deformations: Experiments

-where $\mathcal{E}$ is the set of edges of the mesh, $\theta_e$ is the dihedral angle between adjacent faces and $\ell_e$ is the edge length.
+\paragraph*{Metrics.} We quantitatively compare the geometric shape fidelity of the results to the test set with common 3D computer vision metrics.
+Vertex error $E_v$ shows the accuracy between the prediction and the ground truth.
+Chamfer Euclidean distance $E_{CD}$ assesses the shape similarity of the prediction and the ground truth.
+Chamfer normal distance $E_n$ allows to compare the wrinkling between the prediction and the ground truth.
+Nearest vertices corresponding normals are compared using absolute cosine similarity.
+In the following, we denote by $U$ the set of uniformly sampled points over the mesh surface $\mathcal{M}$.

-To align timings across methods with varying framerate, we measure all metrics at 10 frames per second.
+These shape similarity metrics allow to estimate how well a method reproduces deformations compared to the simulator.
+However, they fail to evaluate physical quality.
+To address this limitation, we propose several physically inspired metrics inspired by~\citet{snug}.
+The cloth-body collision percentage $E_c$ measures the amount of clothing predicted inside the body.
+Higher values indicate physically implausible clothing or simulation failure.
+Wrinkling error $E_b$, related to bending \bending{}, compares dihedral angles to the ground truth.
+Area strain error $E_s$, related to stretching \stretching{}, compares the in-plane deformation from the rest shape to the ground truth.
+The center of mass distance $E_d$, related to material density \density{}, compares the global rigid motion to the ground truth.
+Note that $E_b$, $E_s$ and $E_d$ are independent of each other and provide a measure of isolated characteristics.
+They are defined as

-\subsection{Comparative evaluation to baselines}
+where $E$ is the set of edges of mesh $\mathcal{M}$, $\Theta(e)$ is the signed dihedral angle between adjacent faces, and $\Psi_s(\mathcal{M})$ is the integral area strain deformation from the rest pose.

-We compare our method \our{} to other methods that allow for generalization across cloth materials and that model dynamic details.
-While one of the first approaches that allows for varying motions falls in this category~\cite{Yang_2018_ECCV}, this method does not allow to decouple the influence of multiple factors at once due to its limited capacity.
+\subsection{Comparative Evaluation to Baselines}

-For this reason, we compare to the two strong baselines MGDDG~\cite{motionguided} and HOOD~\cite{hood}.
-MGDDG is trained on a sequence of 175 frames at 50 frames per second using $5K$ faces containing walking and running.
-The training uses the code and methodology provided by the original paper.
+We compare \our{} to methods that allow for generalization across cloth materials and that model dynamic details.
+While one of the first approaches allowing for varying motions falls in this category~\citep{Yang_2018_ECCV}, this method does not decouple the influence of multiple factors at once due to its limited capacity.
+For this reason, we compare to the three strong baselines MGDDG~\citep{motionguided}, HOOD~\citep{hood} and ContourCraft~\citep{contourcraft}.
+MGDDG is trained on a sequence of 175 frames at 50 fps containing walking and running.
+The training uses the code provided by MGDDG.
 HOOD's training on diverse garments generalizes well to our dress without the need of fine-tuning its original pretrained model.
-To allow for fair comparison, we run HOOD on a garment with higher vertex density than the one in our dataset, using $15K$ faces for HOOD while using $5K$ faces for \our{} training.
-Most of our input data is convertible to HOOD's inputs except for the stretching parameters.
-We approximate the conversion from stretching \stretching{} to Lamé coefficients ($\lambda, \mu$) with:
+ContourCraft is based on HOOD with additional losses to overcome self-collisions.
+To align timings across methods with varying framerates, we measure all metrics at 10 fps.